lvlivingston/bamabargainbarn/readme.md

 ### **Next Steps**

 ##### Style
-- [ ] Clean up CSS structure on client-side views for better user experience in mobile & desktop.
+- [ ] Clean up CSS and responsiveness for better user experience in mobile and desktop
 - [ ] Include a 'Brand Kit' for future development use
-- [ ] Include CSS styling following a 'Brand Kit'
+- [ ] Improve CSS styling following said 'Brand Kit'
-- [ ] Include visual optimization for desktop and tablet
 - [ ] Include newsletter sign-up option in top navigation

 ##### Functionality